CarbonoDev/git-button/README.md

 ## Installation

-To use the extension free, follow the instructions under *Source Code* below.

-## Source Code

 The open source version can be cloned from the [Git Button project on GitHub](https://github.com/codazoda/git-button) and installed from there.

 - Clone the repo